Turning to the Lord, the Veil is Removed

 Preceding that very understated moment, Paul felt the subtle presence of the “hound of heaven” pressing in on him.
 As he explains it, the sense of the reality of God was something he could yield to or refuse.
 He had a sense in the moment that, if he refused it, he might never be offered the opportunity again.

 He chose to respond.
 Begrudgingly.
-He described himself the most reluctant convert in all of England that evening.
-But that wasn’t the day that the veil was removed and really believed.
-That came some later later in that quiet ride, looking out the window.
+He described himself as “the most reluctant convert in all of England” at that moment.
+But that moment wasn’t the day that the veil was removed, and he really believed.

 This is what it means to take a step toward God.
 We may never know whether any substance lies beyond the veil unless we turn toward God.
-This isn’t so something that happens to us, but a choice that we make.
+This isn’t something that happens to us, but a choice that we make.

 Thus, the words Paul spoke about turning to the Lord at which point the veil is removed are as poignant and relevant today as they were for Paul.
 The fact that people still experience God in Christ that way speaks to the authenticity of the experiences that people share and the way God interacts with people through history.